lawnjelly/godot-llightmap/README.md

 * Albedo taken into account for bounces
 * Omnis and Spotlights, Directional lights (with forward tracing)
 * Emissive materials
+* Transparency (forward only)

 ### Still todo
-* and support for directional in backward tracing mode
+* More work on backward tracing - directional lights, transparency, bug fixing
 * Sky panorama textures
 * Roughness / metal from source textures for PBR reflections
 * Option of multiple lightmaps
-* Transparency support
 * Light probes (probably simple and compact format, and maybe read via gdscript addon so no need to compile engine)

 ## Instructions